jividijuvent/zabbix_mqtt-apiv2/README.md

 # Requirement

-1.Eny version of Mqtt that uses management api v2
+1. Any version of Mqtt that uses management api v2

-2.curl package on Mqtt host
+2. curl package on Mqtt host

-3.Zabbix server v4.2 (probably works on other versions)
+3. Zabbix server v4.2 (probably works on other versions)

 # Installation

-1.Upload userparameter file to zabbix agent directory that is included in agent’s config file and restart agent.
+1. Upload userparameter file to zabbix agent directory that is included in the agent’s config file and restart the agent.

-2.Upload template file to zabbix server.
+2. Upload template file to zabbix server.
 Add template to host that has mqtt running.

-3.Add these macros in host configuration:
+3. Add these macros in host configuration:

 {$MQTT_IP} => Mqtt server ip address